gleraromero/ejor2019/README.md

-# ejor2019
+# euroalio2018
-A branch and cut algorithm for the time-dependent profitable tour problem with resource constraints.
+Integer programming formulations for the time-dependent elementary shortest path problem with resource constraints